-There are three points to remember to this exercise:
+There are three points to remember in this exercise:

-This exercise would be good for someone recovering from a knee injury or has arthritis of the knee where they need to work on activation, endurance and strength of the muscles around the knee.
-For the healthy and fit person, they would not get any benefit.
+This exercise would be suitable for someone recovering from a knee injury or has arthritis of the knee where they need to work on activation, endurance, and strength of the muscles around the knee.
+A healthy and fit person would not get any benefit.

-For some people that have injured their knee or have arthritis, they need to work on their end range extension in their knee.
+Some people who have injured their knee or have arthritis need to work on their end range extension in their knee.
 This exercise will do that.

-Lastly, activating the quads and straightening the knees, makes it easier to activate the gluteus maximus.
-Which is important for people with lower back pain or SI joint pain.
+Lastly, activating the quads and straightening the knees makes it easier to start the gluteus maximus, which is essential for people with lower back pain or SI joint pain.

 Now onto the next question.